Suites Testing API

 For more information on sociable unit tests, see Sociable Unit Tests.

-Suites provides advanced mocking capabilities to give you fine-grained control over your test doubles.
+Suites provides advanced capabilities to give you fine-grained control over your mocks and their stubbed methods.
 You can

 use .mock().final()